Janis-Rullis-IT/dev/Few-tips-to-avoid-some-bugs-and-make-the-bug-investigation-easier.md

 * The bigger the release, the more unknown places where the bug could be coming from.
 Lesson - small and often release are good.
 * Revert dependencies if they have changed.
 A small dep. can affect a lot.
 Lesson - lock dependencies, manually set the next version number, when sure.
 * Use immutable / constant variables whenever possible.
-Find where happens an incorrect data rewrite is very hard.
+To find where an incorrect data rewrite happens, is very hard.